A new tropical paradise on the rise

 A stable government structure with an innovative and sustainable tourism policy

 The recent and continuing prosperity of the Cape Verde islands is largely related to the constant growth of tourism, combined with a democratically elected government and a stable government structure.
 Also, the Cape Verdean government has a clear strategy to further develop the islands in line with the increasing tourist demand.

 This strategy includes major infrastructure improvements and modernization, including attracting foreign investment and tourists, as well as modernizing utilities, telecommunications and transport connections.
 Another part of this strategy includes all sorts of efforts to encourage investment in social projects and to improve the quality of life for the inhabitants of the islands as new opportunities and jobs become available to them.
 Substantial investments are also made in important education and housing projects.

 Hotel beds in Cape Verde: more demand than supply

 Tourism analysts predict that over the next decade the islands will offer important competition to rivals in the Caribbean and the Canary Islands for the following reasons, among others:

-- There is a tropical climate all year round without low season or a rain and hurricane season such as in the Caribbean.
+- There is a tropical climate all year round with no low season or a rain and hurricane season such as in the Caribbean.

 - Cape Verde has already become a renowned sun and beach destination today, with some of the best beaches in the world.

 - Direct flights from Northern Europe only take 5½ hours and Cape Verde can now be reached directly several times a week from many UK airports as well as Paris, Brussels, Amsterdam and Germany.